larissacodes/larissacodes/README.md

 ### 👋 Hi!
 I'm Larissa Diniz Aguiar.
-📚 I'm a Data Scientist (PUC Minas), hold a Master's in Political Science (UFMG), and research critical technologies, international cooperation, and the political economy of development.
-Currently interested in inferential statistics, data and information visualization.
+📚 I'm a Political Scientist (UFMG) and Data Scientist (PUC Minas) working at the intersection of technology, development, and data.
+I'm interested in technology governance, international cooperation, and the political economy of development.

 #### 🌱 Currently learning: